GSA/Section508.gov/_pages/manage/2025-05-09-playbook-template.md

 ## Related Resources
 ### Templates, Tools, and Resources
-This list provides links to templates, tools and resources mentioned in throughout this play.
+This list provides links to templates, tools and resources mentioned throughout this play.
 * Strategic Plan Template (DOCX)
 * Policy Framework Template (DOCX)
 * ART
 * ACR Editor

 ### Checklist Quick Links
-This list provides links to resources mentioned in both the Basic and Advanced checklists.
+This list provides links to resources mentioned in both the Basic and Advanced checklists within this play.
 * Links that were in checklist
 * Links that were in checklist
 * Links that were in checklist